-From January 1st, 2016, the SFB 'Molecular Structuring of Soft Material' will start research into the design of macromolecules.
-The small building blocks of macromolecules are arranged along a (one-dimensional) chain.
+The Collaborative Research Centre (SFB) 1176 'Molecular Structuring of Soft Matter' investigates the design of highly defined macromolecules.
+The building blocks, i.e monomers, of macromolecules are arranged along a (one-dimensional) chain.
 However, their alignment in or on an (inter)phase is also of significant importance.
-In addition, the spatial alignment of the buildintg blocks in networks resulting in specific material properties is of significance.
-The function of the macromolecular materials is primarily determined by their molecular structure as well as their special arrangement and linkage.
-This molecular structure can be the sequence of the small building blocks along the chain, the uniformity of the chain-length ensemble or the degree of branching within the macromolecule.
+In addition, the spatial alignment of the building blocks in networks, resulting in specific material properties, is of significance.
+The function of the macromolecular materials is primarily determined by their molecular structure and the thereof resulting spacial arrangement and linkages.
+This molecular structure can be the sequence of the monomers along the chain, the uniformity of the chain-length (i.e. the dispersity) or the degree of branching within the macromolecule.
 The precise placement of functionalities along the chain can determine and regulate the behavior of the chain in solution – the so-called coiling behavior.
 Surfaces can consist of repeating units or be decorated with macromolecules, which impart specific function to the surface.
-In a network, the complex properties of the resulting material are determined by the length of the single mesh or by the sequence of the building blocks of functionalities.
-The Cooperative Research Centre 1176 has the aim – within the scope of defined and well-founded problems – to synthesize polymeric materials with a so far unmatched degree of structural control in three dimensions.
-In doing so, the targeted molecular and precise control of a defined function or the access to a novel macromolecular class of materials will be established.
-The focus on the molecular structure of soft materials by a dimensional organizing principle – determining the function – opens the possibility to classify the synthetic challenges as well as to transfer the scientific findings from one to another dimension.
+In a polymeric network, the complex properties of the resulting material are determined by the length of the single mesh as well as by the sequence of the building blocks of functionalities.
+The Collaborative Research Centre 1176 has the aim – within the scope of defined and well-founded problems – to synthesize polymeric materials with a so far unmatched degree of structural control in three dimensions.
+In doing so, the targeted molecular weight, precise control of a defined function as well as control over dispersity will be established.
+The focus on the molecular structure of soft materials by a dimensional organizing principle – determining the function – opens the possibility to classify the synthetic challenges as well as to transfer the scientific findings from one to the next dimension.

 Welcome to the SFB "Molecular Structuring of Soft Matter"